Galain-Chazh

-Since the Middle Ages, Galain-Chazh has been known as the historical center and birthplace of the Galay teip, a clan of the Orstkhoy tukkhum.
+Since the Middle Ages, Galain-Chazh has been known as the historical center and birthplace of the Galai, a clan (teip) of the Orstkhoy society.
 In 1944, the entire population was deported to Kazakhstan.
 Since then, there has been no permanent population in the region.

 Name

 The name Galain-Chazh roughly translates to English as "gorge of Galai".
 The name originated from the Galai clan, who settled in the gorge.

 Geography

 Galain-Chazh is located in the center of Galanchozhsky District.
 The territory includes Galain-Am (Lake Galanchozh), which is also named after the Galai clan.

-Galain-Chazh borders with Orstkhoy-Mokhk in the north, Akka in the west, Nashkha in the east, and Terloy-Mokhk in the south.
+Galain-Chazh borders with Yalkharoy-Mokhk in the north, Akka in the west, Khaykharoy in north west, Nashkha in the east, and Terloy-Mokhk in the south.

 Auls

 Galain-Chazh includes the following villages: